In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 Global problems are interconnected.

 Rice.
-3. Scheme of interrelations of problems of a global nature
+3. Scheme of relationships between global problems

-Currently, humanity and the leading countries are actively fighting against the proliferation of nuclear weapons and their use.
-The UN General Assembly adopted the Comprehensive Nuclear-Test-Ban Treaty.
+Currently, humanity and leading countries are actively fighting the proliferation of nuclear weapons and their use.
+The UN General Assembly adopted the Comprehensive Nuclear Test Ban Treaty.
 In addition, treaties were signed between the main nuclear powers (for example, START-1, START-2, ABM).

 5. Russia.

-The problem of arms proliferation and disarmament remains relevant.
-The military bases of the United States and NATO members on the territory of many countries pose a particular potential danger.
+The problem of weapons proliferation and disarmament remains relevant.
+Military bases of the United States and NATO members on the territory of many countries pose a particular potential danger.

 Rice.
 4. US military base in Turkey ()